BeckyLambert/phase-0-tracks/web_dev/jquery/notes.md

 Allll the research, within the timeboxed amount of time of course.
 Usually going over a cheat sheet and picking a few things that look interesting and trying them out is the best way to go for me.

 Release 1:
+Uhhh nothing built yet, however I did find a super handy cheat sheet at http://api.jquery.com that I plan to use for release 2.